MikeAustin71/datetimeopsgo/README.md

 # Date Time Operations in Go

-The source code for the Date Time Operations library is located in the source code repository:
+The source code for the Date Time Operations library is located in this source code repository:

 https://github.com/MikeAustin71/datetimeopsgo.git

-### Examples of Date Time operations in 'golang', the go programming language.
+### Date Time Utilities Written In The Go Programming Language

 The Date Time Utilities currently consist of separate libraries maintained in the sub-directory, 'datetime'.
 This directory also contains tests used to